FFPC Terminator Tournament – Official Rules

 FFPC Terminator Tournament Scoring

 Each team’s roster will have a maximum of 26 players.
-Lineups do not need to be submitted in Best Ball leagues.
+Lineups do not need to be submitted for Best Ball leagues.
 The league management system will automatically start the optimal lineup based on that week’s scoring.
 The starting lineups will consist of: 1 QB, 2 RB, 2 WR, 1 TE, 2 Flex Players (RB, WR or TE), 1 PK and 1 Team Defense/Special Team.
 There are no lineup changes in Best Ball leagues.